1 PetaByte (binary) should be echo “scale=10; 1024*1024*1024″|bc # 1073741824 MegaBytes the “original” ChatGPT get’s confused and mixes binary and decimal (as can be seen from the question, it’s clearly about BYTES = multiples of 8 Bits, not Bits, […]

 got a new toy. after the MDADM RAID0 with 2x datacenter capable Kingston directly mounted on the mobo, did not turn out MASSIVE speeds 😀 (it was just a test, what speeds those datacenter (!!!
 24-7 operation for years!!!) can […]

-what to expect? while x264 and x265 are surely great codecs, the re-encoding of x264 to x265 is very CPU and thus time and energy intense and on preset -crf 28 + mp3 audio (for material of high importance aac […]
+what to expect? (click here for two html embedded test video files, if the user’s browser can playback 264x and 265x) while x264 and x265 are surely great codecs, the re-encoding of x264 to x265 is very CPU and thus […]

 How to create an encrypted USB stick Creating an encrypted USB stick under GNU/Linux is fairly ease.
 First lets install required packages and erase everything from the stick gives good overview of where is what: (in a tree view style) […]